rieckpil/progmot/content/post/writing-a-book-remotely.md

 Once we had a working sample application running on AWS and were confident that the topic we're about to write adds value, we started writing the book.
 We first sketched out a table of contents and started working on the different chapters in parallel.

 Everybody was working on a dedicated chapter so there wasn't any conflict or waiting.
 Writing the new chapter consisted both of doing some resarch, adjusting the sample application and writing the manuscript.

 As were incrementally releasing new version of th eBook, we tried to work on the modules and chapters in sequence.
 It should be more or less and append-only of chapters and no inline adding of chapters so that the readers that get a copy early, can continue reading the book were they left if there's a new version available.

 I've used this same iterative approach with an [early bird audience for my first online course](https://progmot.com/post/creating-and-selling-my-first-online-course/) and we saw the same benefits for this book.

 As this project was or all three of us a side-project and nothing we do full time, we all agreed that working with a formal publisher is no option for us.
-Setting deadlines and having to deliver a final piece on a given date was something we clearly wanted to avoid.
+Working towards given deadlines and having to deliver a final piece on a fixed date was something we clearly wanted to avoid.

+Furthermore, Tom already had one of his eBooks published by a technical publisher and wasn't that convinced.

 As Tom already had self-published an eBook on Leanpub before, we went for Leanpub as their services are appealing for self-publishing tech authors: